 One can see his links to the past in his frightfully low technology.
 Only a year ago, there at the Guggenheim Soho, a show equated video with high technology and slick techniques.
 Not Robert Rauschenberg.
 He takes not computers but rusting metal discards, just as he did decades ago.
 Back then, with Empire, he set out a used ventilation duct, the kind resting on New York apartment buildings.

-The latest paintings feel quite as old-fashioned in their own way.
+The latest paintings feel quite as old-fashioned in their own way, perhaps another link to Pablo Picasso.
 They record good times and local traditions.
 One sees it in the titles—Arcadian Retreats of Italy, the Urban Bourbon of New York City.
 One sees it in the technique, too.
 For Italy he silkscreens on wet plaster, making fresco.
 His urban paintings mark a return to the blacks and whites of his earliest paintings.
 Their metal supports lend paint the bold outlines and colored swirls of oil slick.

 Rauschenberg comes across as a paradox, the first postmodern awareness within Modernism at its most determined.
 What makes him so modern?
 (And why did his estate end up donating his Canyon, a combine painting with a stuffed eagle, to the Modern?)
-Think what an ardent Postmodernist would never know.
+Think what a story about Modernism versus Postmodernism will never contain.

 One would miss Rauschenberg's grounding in Abstract Expressionism.
 Large gestures fill those early paintings.
 They echo in those outsize canvases and gravity-defying combine paintings.
 In Bed, an assemblage of sheets and brushstrokes, a bed got up off the floor as cavalierly as had Pollock's drips and hand prints.
 Perhaps both artists rested on their materials while they worked.